ihateblueb/aster/README.md

 [![Please don't upload to GitHub](https://nogithub.codeberg.page/badge.svg)](https://nogithub.codeberg.page) [![Translate Aster](https://weblate.git.gay/widget/aster/locales/svg-badge.svg?native=1)](https://weblate.git.gay/projects/aster/locales/)

+Aster is a federated microblogging software (heavily in development) intending to include the fun features of software like Misskey and also the practical features of software like Mastodon.

+I also intend to have a somewhat good quality codebase with limited repetition and similar style throughout.

-Development instance available at https://dev.aster.pages.gay/.
+Development instance (sometimes) available at https://dev.aster.pages.gay/.
+It's run through a Cloudflare tunnel and is on my computer, so it's only up when I'm working on it.

-Aster is a work-in-progress federated social media software.
-I'm rewriting it from the ground up right now.

-# Project Status
+## Project Status

 | Feature                       | Status          | Notes                                                                                                                                  |
 |-------------------------------|-----------------|----------------------------------------------------------------------------------------------------------------------------------------|